Andrea055/Widerconverter/README.md

 # Discord Bot

-A Python bot which uses the [Zamzar Developer API](https://developers.zamzar.com/) to automatically convert files send in discord server with command ".convert" and resend it.
+A Python bot which uses the [Zamzar Developer API](https://developers.zamzar.com/) and fpdf to automatically convert files send in discord server with command ".convert" and resend it.

 This bot automaticaly check file and convert it.